 We anticipate that we will continue to incur net losses for the foreseeable future as we continue research and development activities of atacicept and MAU868, hire additional staff, including clinical, operational, administrative and management personnel, and incur additional expenses associated with operating as a public company.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance our clinical development activities and our product candidate portfolio.
-We expect that our research and development and general and administrative costs will increase substantially in connection with conducting additional clinical trials for our research programs and product candidates, contracting with third parties to support nonclinical studies and clinical trials, expanding our intellectual property portfolio, and providing general and administrative support for our operations.
+We expect that our research and development and general and administrative costs will increase substantially in connection with conducting additional clinical trials and clinical trials for our research programs and product candidates, contracting with third parties to support nonclinical studies and clinical trials, expanding our intellectual property portfolio, and providing general and administrative support for our operations.
 As a result, we will need additional capital to fund our operations, which we may obtain from additional equity or debt financings, collaborations, licensing arrangements, or other sources.

-As of September 30, 2024, we had cash, cash equivalents and marketable securities of \$353.3 million, as compared to \$160.7 million as of December 31, 2023.
-We believe, based on our current operating plan, that our cash, cash equivalents and marketable securities as of September 30, 2024 will be sufficient to fund our planned operations and capital expenditure requirements for at least the next 12 months from the date of this Quarterly Report on Form 10-Q.
+As of March 31, 2024, we had cash, cash equivalents and marketable securities of \$403.7 million, as compared to \$160.7 million as of December 31, 2023.
+We believe, based on our current operating plan, that our cash, cash equivalents and marketable securities as of March 31, 2024 will be sufficient to fund our operations and capital expenditure requirements for at least 12 months subsequent to the issuance date of the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q.